dh1tw/remoteAudio-xcompile/readme.md

 ## How to invoke

-You can compile the remoteAudio source code for armhf, arm64 or i386 directly from the source code directory.
+You can compile the remoteAudio source code for armhf, arm64, i386 and amd64 directly from the source code directory.
 In example, for compiling the binary for linux/arm64 you have to execute the following command:

 ``` bash